 Moreover, with a merchant account, in-house operations also get easier, because the archived transactions make it easy to keep track of bookkeeping.
 It goes even further as this bookkeeping can be used for CRM systems, payroll services and many other business operations.

 Unfortunately, the risk of fraud in online businesses is still a reality.
 However, due to new technologies and tightened regulations, such possibilities become more and more rare nowadays.

 When applying for a merchant account, the companies are evaluated amongst others on how well established they are and if doing business will bring both parties any profit.
-There are certain businesses, the so called ‘high-risk’ businesses which may have a hard time finding a merchant account provider.
+There are certain businesses, the so-called ‘high-risk’ businesses which may have a hard time finding a merchant account provider.

 Merchant account services are mostly known under the term ‘credit card processing’.
-The service enables businesses to accept a payment through a secure channel by using the customer’s debit or credit card.
+The service enables businesses to accept payment through a secure channel by using the customer’s debit or credit card.

 The options of payment processing expand constantly along with innovative technologies.
 The term ‘merchant service’ nowadays defines a broader range of payment options, such as: